672368201/x1c7-hackintosh/README.md

 <details><summary><strong>SMBIOS</strong></summary>
 <br>

-Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to create your own serial number based off of your preferred model.
+Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to create your own PlatformInfo based on your preferred model.

 - MacBookPro16,3 -`What I used`
 - MacBookPro16,2 -`Used by others`